You Are What You Annotate: Towards Better Models through Annotator Representations: More about Experiments

-\paragraph{Annotator Embedding Performs the Best.} On Go Emotions, HS-Brexit, and Humor, adding annotator embeddings yields the best performance.
-Take HS-Brexit as an example.
+\paragraph{Cases when annotator embeddings alone improve performances.} Apart from Go Emotions and Humor discussed in \Cref{sec: abl-and-disc}, on HS-Brexit, incorporating annotator embedding yields a performance gain.
 HS-Brexit is annotated by six annotators: three are Muslim immigrants in the UK, while the other three are not.
 As all of the annotators annotate the entire dataset, we are able to calculate inter-annotator agreement using the Cohen Kappa scores \cite{mchugh2012interrater} and examine the agreement between annotators belonging to the same group (Muslim immigrants or not). \Cref{fig:hs_brexit-cohen} shows the Cohen Kappa scores, where annotators 4 to 6 are Muslim immigrants and 1 to 3 are not.
 Though the inter-group agreement is higher ($\geq$ 0.40), both the inter-group and overall inter-annotator agreements lie in the range of 0.20 to 0.60, which suggests a fair or moderate agreement. \Cref{tab:hs-brexit-examples} shows two examples where annotators from a Muslim background or no Muslim background disagree within their own groups.
 In such a case, annotator embedding might better capture the individual variance.

-Our annotator embeddings also improve performance on the Go Emotions and Humor datasets because both emotion and humor are personalized feelings.
-As revealed by psychological studies, emotion is entangled with one's cognition, motivation, adaptation, and physiological activity \cite{lazarus1991emotion}.
-For example, \citet{goldsmith1997toddler, tellegen1988personality, martin2018psychology} show that positive affectivity was best explained by a model that included additive genetic (40\%), shared environment (34\%), and nonshared environment effects (25\%).
-On the other hand, negative affectivity was best explained by a model containing only additive genetic (64\%) and nonshared environment effects (36\%) \cite{martin2018psychology}.
-In terms of humor, there are various factors that influence one's sense of humor, including genetic factors \cite{rowe1997genetics}, and shared environmental influences such as the effects of being raised within a particular family \cite{cherkas2000happy}.
-Therefore, having a dedicated embedding for each annotator (annotator embedding) might better capture the individual annotator differences in tasks dealing with emotion and humor.
+\paragraph{Cases when annotation embeddings alone improve model performances.} As discussed in \Cref{sec: abl-and-disc}, on MultiDomain Agreement, adding annotation embeddings alone improves model performances.
+And the reason might be because the annotation is a good reflection of their political beliefs and attitudes towards topics in the dataset domains.
+Therefore, annotation embeddings may reflect the collective tendencies of individuals sharing similar political beliefs and attitudes.

+Our findings align with social identity theory \cite{tajfel2004social} which proposes that individuals within the same group exhibit similarities, while differences exist between groups due to variation in attitudes, behaviors, and self-concepts \cite{hewstone2002intergroup, hogg2016social, rosenberg2017self}.